Safeguarding and Child Protection

 As the key child protection officer for the school I ensure that I am continuously looking for current training and useful websites and keep staff, students and parents up dated.
 There are national concerns at the moment with regards to safeguarding around mental health, sexual exploitation and children being groomed.
 Below I have included some useful websites that you may find interesting to research and support with some key safeguarding issues.
 All of these websites are also on our Redden Court School website under the safeguarding area.

-Mr K Ward, Assistant Head Teacher (Pastoral)
+Mr K Ward, Deputy Headteacher (Pastoral)

 There are sources of help, advice and support available to people with concerns about child sexual abuse.
 These links are some of the organisations and agencies you can contact for information.

 Helpline - 0808 1000 900

 Stop it Now!
 UK and Ireland is a useful website for anyone with concerns about child sexual abuse.
 The Stop it Now! campaign operates a confidential Freephone helpline for any adult with concerns including those worried about the sexual behaviour or another adult towards children, those worried about their own thoughts or behaviour towards children and those concerned about the worrying sexual behaviour of a child or young person (0808 100 900 or firstname.lastname@example.org).

 The CEOP Centre is the UK's national police agency set up to tackle child sexual abuse.
 If you are worried about someone's behaviour towards a child, online or offline, you can report this at www.ceop.police.uk.
 You can get help, advice and support on all issues related to internet safety for young people by visiting www.clickceop.net.

 Helpline: 0808 800 2222

 Parentline Plus is a national charity that works for, and with, parents.
 It works to offer help and support through an innovative range of free, flexible, responsive services - shaped by parents for parents.

 NSPCC Child Protection Helpline - 0808 800 5000